r-pufky/ansible_collection_srv/docs/dev/roles/creation.md

 # Update Submodules for Collection
 This will sync the submodule to head (or specified version); these will be committed tags to the collection repo.

+Changes may be made in the submodule -- be sure to commit these then run this command afterwards to ensure the main repo has the correct reference.
 ``` bash
 git submodule update --init  # to pull latest submodule release to head.
 ```